wpmudev/shared-ui-react/packages/react-modal/docs/notes/docs-replace-one.md

 This modal will show users that the action performed previously was done successfully but will also give the user two options to choose from:

-1. To close the modal with the "close" icon button or the "finish" button at the bottom.
+1. Close the modal with the "close" icon button or the "finish" button at the bottom.
-2. To go back to the previous modal (and be able to repeat the process).
+2. To go back to the previous modal (and repeat the process).

 ```jsx
 const ModalTwo = ({ isOpen, setIsOpen, switchModals }) => {